It’s a Choice

 I read a post circulating that said that every day is Valentine’s Day when you are with someone you really love.
 This, I say, is just not true.
 Every day is Valentine’s Day is a lie.

 I couldn’t anticipate the phone call that let us know one of his brothers had been in an accident that would leave him paralyzed.
 I couldn’t foresee the phone call from my dad to come as soon as possible and finding my mom unable to walk in the hallway.
 We would later find out she had Parkinson’s disease.
 How about the day the tractor battery blew up in my dad’s face?
 Or the day the pediatric neurologist looked at me and asked, “Has anyone ever told you that she may be on the autism spectrum?”
 These are just a few examples.
 And my husband and I aren’t even 40 yet.
 We have been married for 14 years.

 Love is so messy.
 I am happy for the person who wrote that flowery, super sugary and encouraging post about Valentine’s Day.
 But the reality of my life, and maybe some of your lives, is that the sugar is literally you finding your 7 year old eating sugar out of the sugar container by pushing a chair up there to reach it as soon as she thinks you can’t see her.
 I have three daughters and the last thing I want for them is to grow up thinking that every day is going to be Valentine’s Day.
 That is an expectation no man, or woman, will ever be able to meet.
 Yes, I want my girls to be loved and respected and I want every happiness for them.
 I also want them to simply know that every day is Valentine’s Day is a lie.

 For many people, whether it is a spouse or a child or a friend, what love looks like is a choice.
 It’s a decision.
-It’s not giving up.
-It’s not running away when it gets hard.
-It’s figuring it out.
-It’s doctor’s appointments.
-It’s really difficult conversations.
+It’s not giving up and not running away when it gets hard.
+Love is figuring it out.
+It’s doctor’s appointments and really difficult conversations.
 It’s forgiving when you don’t want to forgive and it’s admitting and apologizing when you are wrong.
 And while it might be Valentine’s Day for an hour or during a vacation, it’s just not every day and you know what?
 That is alright.
 That is normal, and I think more meaningful.
 Every day is Valentine’s is simply a lie.